-5 I think this issue of growing pangs, you can never get 6 rid of them, Senator, but I think helping ensure from a 7 civilian oversight piece that the laser focuses are on both, 8 speed of acquisition and making sure that we can counter 9 threats as they emerge and get past this problem of -- this 10 is a non-trivial thing to say -- the speed of the Pentagon 11 and the speed of the Pentagon processes does not match the 12 speed of the threat right now, and we need to work to fix 13 that and that is a hard problem.

-As far as warfighting, it is a new domain and there are going to be some growing pangs there.
-It has some similarities to cyber operations, as well.
-It is new and it needs to mature, and my goal is to help usher that along.

-18 Senator Kaine: Thank you, Dr. Plumb.

-And then, Dr. Wallander, Senator Hirono asked you a question about AUUKUS and I share her enthusiasm for closer cooperation between the U.S., Australia, and the U.K. in the Indo-Pacific.
-Great allies and I think there are great things we can do together.

-But I will say, I was very disappointed in the rollout of AUUKUS and the bizarre exclusion and, really, almost humiliation of the French, who are a great security partner in the United States and are also a significant Indo-Pacific nation with a lot of equities in the Indo-Pacific.
+- 1 separate service for space.
+Really, in the past several - 2 years, the importance and value of space has increased - 3 substantially and the threat to our assets in space has also - 4 increased exponentially. - 5 I think this issue of growing pangs, you can never get - 6 rid of them, Senator, but I think helping ensure from a - 7 civilian oversight piece that the laser focuses are on both, - 8 speed of acquisition and making sure that we can counter - 9 threats as they emerge and get past this problem of -- this - 10 is a non-trivial thing to say -- the speed of the Pentagon - and the speed of the Pentagon processes does not match the - 12 speed of the threat right now, and we need to work to fix - 13 that and that is a hard problem. - 14 As far as warfighting, it is a new domain and there are - 15 going to be some growing pangs there.
+It has some - 16 similarities to cyber operations, as well.
+It is new and it - 17 needs to mature, and my goal is to help usher that along. - 18 Senator Kaine: Thank you, Dr. Plumb. - 19 And then, Dr. Wallander, Senator Hirono asked you a - 20 question about AUUKUS and I share her enthusiasm for closer - 21 cooperation between the U.S., Australia, and the U.K. in the - 22 Indo-Pacific.
+Great allies and I think there are great - 23 things we can do together. - But I will say, I was very disappointed in the rollout - of AUUKUS and the bizarre exclusion and, really, almost

-4 And you are not yet confirmed and not yet, sort of, in 5 the family on this, but I will say, I have made efforts to 6 get to the bottom of why AUUKUS was done in such a way that 7 alienated an ally and why couldn't it have been conceived in 8 such a way that would have included an ally and, thereby, 9 made it more effective.
-And I have yet to get a good answer from the administration about the breakdown that led to, in 10 my view, taking a great achievement and sort of souring it 11 12 right out of the gate.

-So, I hope, should you be confirmed, you will, you know, be mindful of the challenges that are created and look for opportunities to work together, not just with Australia and the U.K., but to include France in efforts in the Indo-Pacific, because I think they have a lot of equity there and a lot of value to add.

-Ms. Wallander: Senator, I share your concern and you have my commitment that, if confirmed, I will focus on all of our important allied relationships, especially that of France, because I agree with you about the value of that extraordinary alliance.

-24 Senator Kaine: Thank you very much.
+- 1 humiliation of the French, who are a great security partner - 2 in the United States and are also a significant Indo-Pacific - 3 nation with a lot of equities in the Indo-Pacific. - 4 And you are not yet confirmed and not yet, sort of, in - 5 the family on this, but I will say, I have made efforts to - 6 get to the bottom of why AUUKUS was done in such a way that - 7 alienated an ally and why couldn't it have been conceived in - 8 such a way that would have included an ally and, thereby, - 9 made it more effective.
+And I have yet to get a good answer - 10 from the administration about the breakdown that led to, in - 11 my view, taking a great achievement and sort of souring it - 12 right out of the gate. - So, I hope, should you be confirmed, you will, you - 14 know, be mindful of the challenges that are created and look - 15 for opportunities to work together, not just with Australia - 16 and the U.K., but to include France in efforts in the Indo- - 17 Pacific, because I think they have a lot of equity there and - 18 a lot of value to add. - 19 Ms. Wallander: Senator, I share your concern and you - 20 have my commitment that, if confirmed, I will focus on all - of our important allied relationships, especially that of - 22 France, because I agree with you about the value of that - 23 extraordinary alliance. - 24 Senator Kaine: Thank you very much. - Thank you, Mr. Chairman.